AdmiringWorm/chocolatey-packages/automatic/friture/Readme.md

 ## Notes

+- The installer causes quite a few positives for several anti-viruses, this seems to be caused by the usage of an unsigned installer.
 - The uninstall is not completely silent, a dialog asking to remove Friture settings shows up

 ![Friture Screenshot](http://friture.org/images/friture_20150824_small.png)